Free-to-play: In-game items

+Advertisements

-Free-to-play games are free to install and play, but once the player enters the game, the player is able to purchase content such as items, maps, and expanded customization options.
-Some games, such as id Software's Quake Live, also use in-game advertising to provide income for free-to-play games.
+Some free-to-play games, such as id Software's Quake Live, use in-game advertising to generate revenue.
 In addition to making in-game items available for purchase, EA integrates in-game advertising into its games.
 In August 2007, EA completed a deal with Massive Incorporated, which lets Massive update and change in-game advertising in real-time within EA games.
-Independent game developer Edmund McMillen has claimed that he makes most of his money from sponsors by placing advertisements into the introduction of a game and the game's title screen.